Dustyroom/flat-kit-doc/index.md

 A. Flat Kit shaders work in builds for all platforms listed in Unity Build settings, including VR, WebGL and mobile.
 Please, note, the Outline image effect currently is not optimized for VR.

 Q. Can I use the scenes from Flat Kit in a commercial project?
 A. Yes, you can.
 As soon as you purchase it, you can use anything from Flat Kit in the private and commercial projects without a need to credit authors of the asset (us).
-What you can’t do is to re-sell, give away or place on public repositories any part of the asset as it is.
+What you can’t do is to re-sell, give away or place on public repositories any part of the asset uncompiled, i.e. publicly accessible source code or models.
 More info here — https://unity3d.com/legal/as_terms

 Q. I’ve got errors just after importing Flat Kit.
 Why?
 A. First thing to try would be to restart Unity and check again.
 Secondly, try re-importing the asset.
 If none of these helped, shoot a mail to info@dustyroom.com